lenhattan86/allox/README.md

 # How to use AlloX
 There are two main components for AlloX:
-* The scheduler is implemeted based on k8s kube-scheduler https://github.com/kubernetes/kube-scheduler.
-The details of building and development can be found here:
+* The scheduler is implemeted based on k8s kube-scheduler.
+Please refer the change here https://github.com/lenhattan86/kubernetes-allox.
-The whole implementation is in `kube-scheduler`.
 * Profiler: The job profiler estimates the completion times for ML training jobs.
 * Simulator: The simulator is used in the paper for the large-scale simulation https://github.com/lenhattan86/IRFsim.